piecuch-group/ccpy/README.md

   - ec-CC_II_{3,4} (unpublished)

 Currently, all EOMCC options are initiated using a CIS-like guess, which can reliably locate states dominated by single excitations.
-Currently, the more desirable CISd-like guess, capable of finding doubly excited states, is not available yet.
+The more desirable CISd-like guess, capable of finding doubly excited states, is not available yet.
+Also note that the MPn methods available in CCpy are not implemented for non-Hartree-Fock orbitals, and thus should only be used with RHF and ROHF references.

 # Installation